 Oct.
 03, 2014

-Saint Michael’s Icon was at its place in Albuquerque already but I am still not be able to finish the set of Our lady of Vladimir, Saint Michael and Saint Gabriel for the Parish.
-Saint Gabriel is still at the beginning: transferring the image to the white board.
+Saint Michael’s Icon was at its place in Albuquerque already but I am still not able to finish the set of Our lady of Vladimir, Saint Michael, and Saint Gabriel for the Parish.
+Saint Gabriel is still at the beginning: transferring the image to the whiteboard.
 I have a long way to go to bring the Archangel to the earth!

 November 30, 2014

-The process of transfering Vows requires me an autobiography.
+The process of transferring Vows requires me an autobiography.
 I just finished it and feel amazing how God loves us each of us in His own way.
-Just want to share with you how God loves me in His mysterious way.
+I just want to share with you how God loves me in His mysterious way.

 My father was in the army that is why he had to spend 12 years in the Communist prison ( at the Kim sơn mountain in central of Viet nam) after they took over the country.
-In 1989, my father was released from the prison.
+In 1989, my father was released from prison.
 He came home for eight months and escape the country in 1990.
-After several trials my father arrived to the U.S in 1994 in one piece!
+After several trials, my father arrived in the U.S in 1994.
 He started to sponsor my mother and all of us to come with him but the immigration process took very long.
 I met him in Dallas in 2001 after 19 years.
-I was the first one to see him because I came through the religious visa by Abbot Philip Lawrence of Christ in the Desert monastery.
-My youngest brother came in 2009.
-My sister and her children came in 2010 .
+I was the first one to see him because I came through the religious visa sponsored by Abbot Philip Lawrence of Christ in the Desert Monastery in New Mexico.
+My youngest brother came in 2008.
+My sister and her two children came in 2009.
 My next brother, his wife and two sons came in 2012.
-My other sister and her two children arrived in 2016.
-Still one more brother waiting for visa to come.
+My other sister and her two children arrived in 2016, and the last one, my other brother came in 2017.
+Finally, my whole family is able to re-unite in one country.

-By the time my father was in the prison I was at 8th grade.
+By the time my father was in prison, I was in 8th grade.
 After 9th grade, the exam to the next state of high school was serious.
 The school did not accept any of the children of those who belong to the opposite side.
 I was thrown out of school.
 My mother afraid that I would get sick staying home watching all my friends go to school, she sent me to the city to learn sewing.
 She wanted me to have a better job in the future.
 But that did not really cure me.
 I was still so sad and just unconsciously looked for something that I did not know.
 One day I stepped into the church and met one of the Sisters of Saint Paul de Chartres.
 She just wanted to know who I was and what I was doing there by myself.
 I felt right away a peaceful atmosphere around me when I talk with her.
-I did not know that that feeling still exist in me and I was surprised that there were someone who can give me that feeling, because for a long time after they arrested my father, I lived in fear of everyone around me.
-I doubted every one and was taught: never believe in any of your neighbors.
+I did not know that that feeling still exists in me and I was surprised that there was someone who can give me that feeling because, for a long time after they arrested my father, I lived in fear of everyone around me.
+I doubted everyone and was taught: never believe in any of your neighbors.
 That moment was different for me.
 I was happy when the Sister offered to teach me how to sew at her Convent.
-At that time, the Sister’s school was taken away by the Communist Government and they forbid the Sisters to involve in any kind of education fearing that the Catholic Sisters will have their influent on the children.
-But the small group of amazing Sisters still exist with a quiet, poor and humble life behind the ruined Convent.
-The police came to check upon them very often to see if they behave!
+At that time, the school was taken away from the Sisters by the Communist Government and they forbade the Sisters to involve in any kind of education fearing that the Catholic Sisters will have an influence on the children.
+But the small group of amazing Sisters still exist with a quiet, poor and humble life behind the ruined convent.
+The police came to check up on them very often to see if they behave!
 If the police found a new face when they compare with the number of the household they will arrest her and the superior as well.
-Lucky for me, on the Sister’s list there was still the name of the orphaned girl whom the Sisters had sent to another place far away from that city.
-The superior let me take that name so that I can stay with the Sisters in their Convent without trouble.
-That was my Aspirancy with the period of 3 years from 1982 to 1985.
-Then, the Sisters sent me to the mother house in Đà nẵng to begin my postulancy, but we could not start the program because the police kept following us, 18 of us at that time.
+Lucky for me, on Sister’s household list there was still the name of the orphaned girl whom the Sisters had sent to another place far away from that city.
+The superior let me take that name so that I could stay with the Sisters in their Convent without trouble.
+That was my Aspirancy with a period of 3 years from 1982 to 1985.
+Then, the Sisters sent me to the motherhouse in Đà nẵng to begin my Postulant period, but we could not start the program because the police kept following us, 25 of us at that time.
 We had to scatter among the young workers who came to work at the Convent every day.
 While the workers went to their works we went to our classroom to study.
 At night we followed them to go to the near villages and stay with some families who risked their lives to accept us to their house.
 I slept in the corner under the roof of that generous family for the whole year.

-In 1988, I entered Novitiate along with 14 others, still watching for sudden visit of the police every night.
-We were trained how to roll our blankets, our matts and how to walk quietly to the secret place if the police came.
+In 1988, I entered Novitiate along with 14 others, still watching for a sudden visit of the police every night.
+We were trained on how to roll our blankets, our mats and how to walk quietly to the secret place if the police came.
 If the Novice Mistress clapped her hands at midnight, we had to get up quickly and performed the acts, just as a soldier, always ready.
-As youngsters, we had fun with those challenges and not really afraid of anything while the superior was so worry of being in jail because of us.
+As youngsters, we had fun with those challenges and not really afraid of anything whereas the superior was so worry about being jailed because of us, or the Convent would be dispersed.

-After two years, I made my temporary vows in 1990 with the Saint Paul de Chartres Sisters at Đà nẵng Convent.
-I was sent to Hue, a beautiful and famous with its peaceful poetic atmosphere to study.
-The Sisters there invited teachers who were not from the Communist to come to the Convent to help us to finish our study and get our High School Diploma.
+After two years, I made my temporary Vows on Feb.
+2nd, 1990 with the Saint Paul de Chartres Sisters at Đà nẵng Convent.
+I was sent to Hue, a beautiful and famous with its peaceful romantic atmosphere to study.
+The Sisters there invited teachers who were not from the Communist Party secretly came to the Convent to help us to finish our study and get our High School Diploma.
 After studied for three years at home, we went out to take the national exam.
 I admire the Sisters for their amazing love for education.
 Nothing can stop them from that spirit.

-After that I was sent to work.
-I worked wherever I was sent to help as many as I could, the same way with the other Sisters.
-But during that time I was still carrying something in my heart.
-I saw that besides the parish I was working, there were many other poor places around me, how can I help them?
-My hands were little, I cannot reach them as I want. ( I know later that the idea mainly came from Saint Therese of Lisieux because when I first began to consider my religious life, my spiritual director handed me the book, the Story of a Soul, and he asked me to learn by heart every details in it, he would ask me some questions one day.
-As a young girl, that was my homework.
-And it got into my mind, my heart really strong.
-Until now, I still see that in contemplative life I can fulfill all my wishes.
+After that, I was sent to parishes to work in various jobs from arranging flowers in the church to conducting church choirs, from cooking to teaching…the same way with other Sisters of Saint Paul de Chartres as we were called to serve people in whatever need.
+I put my whole heart and my enthusiasm into the works I was assigned.
+However, there was a deeper voice that demanded me to consider a contemplative life.
+I was thinking: beyond the parishes where I was working, there were many other poor places around me, around the world, also were struggled, how could I help them?
+My hands were little, how could I reach them as I wanted? ( I know later that the idea mainly came from Saint Therese of Lisieux because when I first began to consider my religious life, my spiritual director handed me the book, the Story of a Soul, and asked me to learn by heart every detail of the story, he would ask me some questions one day.
+As a young girl, I considered that was my homework.
+And that was how the story got into my mind, my heart and it ran deep into my soul until now.
+I still see that in contemplative life I can fulfill all my wishes.
 I can use any minutes, any smallest works to pray for the others.

-The idea that strongly pulled me to the contemplative life at that time was another thought from the Gospel: my hand were too small, I cannot help that many people as I want, but, if I put my “five bread” and “two fish” on Jesus’ hand, He will multiply them for thousands of people.
+The idea that strongly pulled me to the contemplative life at that time was another thought from the Gospel: my hand was too small, I cannot help that many people as I wished.
+However, if I put my “five loaves of bread” and my “two fishes” on Jesus’ hand, He will multiply them to feed thousands of people.

-With that in mind, I looked at the Carmelite in VN.
+With that in mind, I looked for a Carmelite Convent in VN.
 They let me in.
 That was 1996.
-But after living in the strict cloister, one day, I cried because I saw one of the nuns making her final vow.
+But after living in the strict cloister for one year, one day, I cried seeing a nun making her final vow.
 Her mother came to visit her but they did not let them hug each other.
 The nun was behind the grill, just put her little hand to hold her mother’s old and skin-boned hand on the other side of the grill.
 Tears ran down on the mother’s wrinkled face!
 I could not bear that scene!.
 I thought to myself: “I am still alive, why I give my mother the feeling that I am dead?
 I cannot, it is horrible!”
 Then, from that day, I decided to go.
 I kept looking for God.
 For three years, from 1996 to 1999 I lived in Sai gon, helping my relative to work at her Hotel and continued my education.
-From 1999 to 2001 I was at the Teacher Training College in Qui nhon, my home town, but I did not finish that four year training because my friend at Christ in the Desert monastery who wanted to introduce me to Abbot Philip.
+From 1999 to 2001 I was at the Teacher Training College in Qui nhon, my home town, but I did not finish that four-year training because my friend at Christ in the Desert monastery who wanted to introduce me to Abbot Philip.
 God was calling me.
 I decided to leave school to continue my religious vocation.
 I came here in April 2001 and joined the Sisters of Our Lady of the Desert.
 God did not abandon me because I still love Him and want to give myself to be loved by Him.
 I made my solemn vows on Feb.
 02, 2006.
-The same year 2006, I began my journey to work on Iconography.
+In the same year 2006, I began my journey to work on Iconography.
 Father Damian Higgins came to the monastery of Christ in the Desert, NM to lead an Icon workshop and to finish the mural of The Holy Trinity in their refectory.
 I saw him wearing an old and awful short habit covered with paints.
-I secretly made hime a new one.
+I secretly made him a new one.
 He was so happy and surprised.
 He told me: “Sister, I want to give you a gift but I want you to make it for yourself”.
 He let me join his workshop that year and shown me how to use brush and paint.
 The “Tender Mercy” came out that year.
 I struggled by myself every night to practice after he left.
 Struggled and struggled…

 From him I start to know how to write Icons, and I am still writing an Icon with “fear and trembling” as he required.